Postdoctoral Scholars Policy and Procedures

 Evaluation of Postdoctoral Scholars

 The faculty mentor of a postdoctoral scholar must complete an annual written evaluation of the scholar’s performance.
-The evaluation process should be based on expectations that have been established for the postdoctoral scholar and on his/her progress toward overall career goals.
+The evaluation process should be based on expectations that have been established for the postdoctoral scholar and on their progress toward overall career goals.
 These expectations should be developed in writing with the postdoctoral scholar at the beginning of the appointment period, with opportunity for review and revision as the appointment progresses.
 The evaluation process should include the opportunity for the scholar to respond in writing to the evaluation.
 A copy of the evaluation form should be maintained in the departmental/school personnel file of the postdoctoral scholar.

 End of Appointment